-DBS should be performed by an experienced neurosurgeon who is trained in stereotactic neurosurgery (surgery that uses three-dimensional imaging to help target specific areas of the brain).
+DBS should be performed by an experienced neurosurgeon who is trained in stereotactic neurosurgery (surgery that uses 3-dimensional imaging to help target specific areas of the brain).

 The procedure is performed as follows:

-The benefits of DBS appear to be long lasting, but it may take 3 - 6 months to achieve results.
+The benefits of DBS appear to be long lasting, but it may take 3 to 6 months to achieve results.
 During this time, doctors may need to adjust the implanted device.
-Researchers are still trying to determine the best surgical techniques for implanting the DBS device, and how to best select the patients who are most likely to benefit.
+Researchers are still trying to determine the best surgical techniques for implanting the DBS device, and how to best select the people who are most likely to benefit.

 Surgical complications may include behavioral or personality changes, trouble speaking and swallowing, facial paralysis, and vision problems.
 Weight gain after surgery is also common.

 Scientists are investigating whether stem cells may eventually help treat Parkinson disease.
 Experimental surgery has shown promise using fetal brain cells rich in dopamine implanted in the substantia nigra area of the brain.
 Because the use of embryonic stem cells is controversial, researchers are studying alternative types of cells, including stem cells from adult brains and cells from human placentas or umbilical cords.
 All of this research is still preliminary.

 No special diets or foods can slow the progression of Parkinson disease (PD), but certain dietary strategies may help manage symptoms.

 High levels of protein can affect how much levodopa can reach the brain and can reduce the drug's effectiveness.
 Avoiding protein altogether is not the solution, since malnutrition can result.
 Most health care providers recommend reducing protein or eating most of your protein at the evening meal.
 Discuss a low-protein diet and other nutritional strategies with your health team.